All Episodes

 It had died.

-And then Tuesday, practically every columnist in both Philadelphia papers, wrote a piece excoriating me for what I had said about McNabb.
+And then Tuesday, practically every columnist in both Philadelphia papers wrote a piece excoriating me for what I had said about McNabb.

 This lit up the media elsewhere.

-And I gotta take a break here.
+And I got to take a break here.

-Because this SI story is amazing in context of all this.
+I'm going to fill you in because this SI story is amazing in context of all this.

-The iPhone app does play on the iPad.
+And as I've explained it again, the iPhone app does play on the iPad.

 There is not a special iPad app.